 - Management committees: - Authorized Management Committee: the mission of this committee is to oversee strategic and business development matters of the Group and make necessary related decisions; - Executive Committee: this committee's mission is to address matters such as strategic orientations definition and implementation, business development and other transversal topics.
-It is composed of Authorized Management and of each Business Units and Support Units heads; - Business Committee: the mission of this committee is to elaborate the commercial strategy of Societe Generale Luxembourg and coordinate the commercial initiatives of the various businesses; - Responsible Commitments Committee: this committee deals with topics related to the Group's commitments and normative framework in CSR matters (including CSR sectoral policies), culture and conduct, or other topics that have an impact on the Group's liability or reputation and not already covered by an existing Committee; - Senior Management Team Committee (SMT): this committee is a privileged forum of exchanges, reflections and works on general interest questions related to the Group taking advantages on the professional experience of its members.
+It is composed of Authorized Management and of each Business Units and Support Units heads; - Responsible Commitments Committee: this committee deals with topics related to the Group's commitments and normative framework in CSR matters (including CSR sectoral policies), culture and conduct, or other topics that have an impact on the Group's liability or reputation and not already covered by an existing Committee; - Senior Management Team Committee (SMT): this committee is a privileged forum of exchanges, reflections and works on general interest questions related to the Group taking advantages on the professional experience of its members. - Executive committees at BU/SU level: these committees are responsible for elaborating the strategic and transversal orientations of each BU/SU. - Steering committees: - Finance Committee (COFI): this committee is responsible for setting out the Group's financial strategy and for managing scarce resources (capital, liquidity, statement of financial position) in the context of the allocation and the management of structural risks; it also addresses tax-related matters.
+The Assets & Liabilities Committee (ALCO) is a subcommittee of the COFI focusing on asset & liability risks;

-Steering committees:

-- Finance Committee (COFI): this committee is responsible for setting out the Group's financial strategy and for managing scarce resources (capital, liquidity, statement of financial position) in the context of the allocation and the management of structural risks; it also addresses taxrelated matters.
-The ALM Committee, a sub-committee of the COFI, validates the structural risk upon proposal from DFIN and RISQ;

-- Human Resources Committee (HR Committee): this committee elaborates the human resources policy, addressing in particular attractiveness, compensation, retention and HR regulatory-related subjects. - Enterprise Risk Management Committees: - Risk Committee (CORISQ): the mission of this committee is to define the Group's key priorities in terms of risk (credit, country, market, structural and operational risks), within the framework of the risk appetite and the financial targets set by the Board of Directors of the Group, and to monitor compliance in such respect; and to maintain a sound, effective and sustainable risk management framework, taking appropriate measures in case of gaps;Compliance Committee (COMCO): the mission of this committee is to define the Group's main guidelines and principles in terms of compliance, to ensure a sound, effective and sustainable adherence to all regulations to be applied by the Group based on an appropriate framework, and to take appropriate measures in case of gaps; - Internal Control Coordination Committee (ICCC): this committee is responsible for the overall architecture of the Group's internal control system, for evaluating its efficiency, consistency and comprehensiveness, for taking corrective actions and for monitoring their implementation;
+- CSR Committee: this committee deals with topics related to the Group's commitments and normative framework in CSR matters (including inclusion of the CSR dimension in the businesses' strategy and in the Group's risk management framework, as well as commitments in terms of the Group's own footprint), culture and conduct, or other topics that have an impact on the Group's liability or reputation and not already covered by an existing Committee; - Human Resources Committee (HR Committee): this committee elaborates the human resources policy, addressing in particular attractiveness, compensation, retention and HR regulatoryrelated subjects. - Enterprise Risk Management Committees: - Risk Committee (CORISQ): the mission of this committee is to define the Group's key priorities in terms of risk (credit, country, market, structural and operational risks), within the framework of the risk appetite and the financial targets set by the Board of Directors of the Group, and to monitor compliance in such respect; and to maintain a sound, effective and sustainable risk management framework, taking appropriate measures in case of gaps; - Compliance Committee (COMCO): the mission of this committee is to define the Group's main guidelines and principles in terms of compliance, to ensure a sound, effective and sustainable adherence to all regulations to be applied by the Group based on an appropriate framework, and to take appropriate measures in case of gaps; - Internal Control Coordination Committee (ICCC): this

-IS Security Committee: this committee is responsible for the Group's IS security policy and governance, compliance with IT regulations as well as IT risk assessments.
+- committee is responsible for the overall architecture of the Group's internal control system, for evaluating its efficiency, consistency and comprehensiveness, for taking corrective actions and for monitoring their implementation; - IS Security Committee: this committee is responsible for the Group's IS security policy and governance, compliance with IT regulations as well as IT risk assessments.